architecture-topography/topo/README.md

 yarn run copyright      # see what needs fixing yarn run copyright-fix  # to auto fix copyright notice
 ```

+# Decision Register

+We document our decisions in the *doc/adr/* directory.
+Use [adr-tools](https://github.com/npryce/adr-tools) to automate creating a new decision register file for your decision.
+More details in the [wiki](https://github.com/architecture-topography/topo/wiki/decision-register).

 ## License